Abhishek-2505/Github_topics_scraper/README.md

 GitHub is web-based version control and collaboration platform for software developers.
 It has a page https://github.com/topics where we can find different topics listed on GitHub.

 I have built a scraper i.e., [Github_topics_scraper](https://github.com/Abhishek-2505/Github_topics_scraper/blob/main/github_topics_scraper.py) which scrapes the [GitHub Topics](https://github.com/topics) webpage.
-This scraper can return, either detailed or non-detailed data frame based on the user preferences.
+This scraper can return, either detailed or non-detailed dataframe based on the user preferences.

 ## Tools Used: